 Bustling, carefully renovated pub in rural spot with beamed rooms, friendly staff and tasty, all-day food

 Attractively presented food is served all day in this hospitable pub, which is a huge bonus for the walkers, cyclists and horse riders who crowd in.
 Friendly, helpful staff serve Sharps Doom Bar, Whim Hartington Bitter and a guest or two such as Thornbridge Lord Marples on handpump, seven wines by the glass and two farm ciders.
 The two-roomed beamed bar has an open fire in a stone fireplace, lots of copper kettles, bed warming pans, horsebrasses and country pictures, cushioned wheelback chairs and wall settles around dark tables, and stools against the counter where friendly, helpful staff serve Arbor Light, Buxton SPA, Thornbridge Wild Swan and Whim Hartington Bitter and IPA on handpump, nine wines by the glass and several malt whiskies; background music and board games.
-The attractive dining room has country dining chairs and wheelbacks and a cushioned pine settle in one corner on bare floorboards, pretty curtains and another open fire.
+The attractive dining room has country dining chairs and wheelbacks and a cushioned pine settle in one corner on bare floorboards, pretty curtains and an open fire.
 For large groups, there's also a flagstoned cellar room with benches on either side of long tables.
-The terraced garden has plenty of seats, including picnic-sets on the grass.
-A self-catering barn has bunk bedrooms and there's a campsite, too.
+The terraced garden has plenty of seats and picnic-sets on the grass.
+Both the self-catering barn with bunk bedrooms and the campsite are very popular.

 Good Pub Guide Food